 API responses that expect numbers

-is a numeric value that represents the number zero.
+0: The Valid, Yet Falsy Number0?0 is a numeric value that represents the number zero.
 While it’s a valid number, it evaluates to false in boolean contexts.

 As a result of subtraction, division, etc.